pkolyvas/nightscout-as-code-aws/terraform/aws/README.md

-# NaC on AWS
+# NaC on AWS with Terraform

 Nightscout-as-Code on AWS provides a template you can easily customize to provision and deploy nightscout on AWS.

 ## Requirements

-- Install `terraform` & `packer`
 - AWS Account
-- Domain registered and configured to use AWS's nameservers
+- A domain managed by Route53

+Additionally you'll need a GitHub and Terraform Cloud account if you'd like the easy route.

-## For those new to Terraform
+## New to Terraform and, well, this whole thing?

-Follow this guide:

-## Things you'll need on hand

-[TODO]
+Follow the guide in the wiki:

+## What's missing

+I'm not even sure yet.